Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Experimental details for Section

 We first extract images from MNIST data set \cite{MNIST} with labels of $\{0, 1\}$, then resize the original images to size $1 \times 8 \times 8$, and finally normalize each image by mean $(0.1307)$ and standard deviation $(0.3081)$.

 We use a two-hidden-layer MLP to make prediction between these two classes.
 The numbers of neurons for each layer are ($64$-$30$-$30$-$2$) and no bias is applied.
-We use SGD optimizer~\cite{bottou-98x} (learning rate = $1 \times 10^{-3}$) with batch size of $128$.
+We use SGD optimizer~\cite{bottou-98x} with learning rate = $1 \times 10^{-3}$ and batch size of $128$.